 After seeing a slave whipped, young Sarah was so emotionally traumatized, she lost her voice, and continued to do so at times of stress.
 So, on her eleventh birthday, when Sarah’s gift from her parents was a 10-year-old little girl whom the Grimkes called Hetty, Sarah shouted that she could not own another human being, and ran from the room.
 Hetty’s mother had named her “Handful” because she was, indeed, a handful.
 Unable to abide the owning of another person, Sarah rebelled in the only way she knew how: she privately taught Handful to read and write.

-Handful and her mother, Charlotte, are strong female figures just like Sarah and Angelina, except for the horrible fact that their rebelliousness gets them beaten, not ridiculed.
+Handful and her mother Charlotte are strong female figures just like Sarah and Angelina, except for the horrible fact that their rebelliousness gets them beaten, not ridiculed.
 I applauded Charlotte who pretended to be dumb, ill, or injured to escape Mrs. Grimke’s abusive tongue and her cane.
 It was Charlotte who likened freedom to a bird with wings.
-As a student of history I learned a lot about slavery (it wasn’t exclusive to the South), but I had never heard of “the wheel”.
+As a student of history I learned a lot about slavery (it wasn’t only in the South), but I had never heard of “the wheel”.
 I can relate so very well to all of these women, for I am a bit rebellious and opinionated, too.
 Kidd’s poignant prose leads us to examine our own lives and consciences, our choices, our self-imposed “prisons”.
 She reminds us how we often romanticize the road not taken in life.

 I strongly recommend this book.
 You will not be sorry you spent time reading it.